CramBL/fastPASTA/README.md

 For an exhaustive list of the data verification done via the `check` subcommand, see [list of checks](doc/checks_list.md).

-Releases and associated changelogs can be found at [releases](https://gitlab.cern.ch/mkonig/fastpasta/-/releases).
+Releases and associated changelogs can be found at [releases](https://gitlab.cern.ch/mkonig/fastpasta/-/releases) or [CHANGELOG.md](CHANGELOG.md).

 ## Purpose

-To verify or view curated content of the scanned raw binary data from ALICE.
+To verify or view curated content of the scanned raw binary data from the ALICE detector at CERN.

 ## Demo
 ![demo-gif](https://gitlab.cern.ch/mkonig/fastpasta/uploads/5a8e27ee535363ea60c466f446f95e06/fastpasta_demo.gif)